""

 Other

-CMB students all earn a stipend that is set by the program each year, and tuition is covered.
-First year rotating students are funded through the CMB Program during the first semester.
+Cellular and Molecular Biology students all earn a stipend that is set by the program each year, and tuition is covered.
+First year rotating students are funded through the Cellular and Molecular Biology program during the first semester.
 After the first semester, students are typically funded by their thesis advisor.
 In some cases, students earn individual fellowships or training grant slots and are funded through these mechanisms.
-Please contact the CMB Program for specific questions about stipend level, etc.
+Contact the Cellular and Molecular Biology program for specific questions about stipend level, etc.

 Graduate School Resources